KeithWasNotAvailable/TDSSTRAT/README.md

 # Tower Defense Simulator AutoStrat
-Scrapped From Strategies-X
-Thanks sigmanic
-Wont be updated
-just testing
+Scrapped From Strategies-X, also thanks sigmanic, i wont be updating this and this is just a test